What happens in the stomach?

-There are a number of ways, such as lifestyle and dietary changes, to help prevent the pain caused by stomach acids.
+There are a number of ways, such as lifestyle and dietary changes, to help prevent the pain caused by stomach acid.
 However, if you are affected by stomach acid already, there are various medications that can treat acid-related conditions, such as heartburn and indigestion.
 Gaviscon Dual Action Liquids and Tablets are an effective way to help relieve heartburn and indigestion.

 So, as you can see, stomach acid is a vital part of the digestive process.
 Mostly it's our friend - but even if it becomes our foe, there are effective measures that can be taken to help.